peroks/model/README.md

 ### Nested models

 Models can contain other models.
-You just add a `model` with a class name to an `object` or `array` property.
+You just add `model` with a class name to an `object` or `array` property.

     <?php